 Contextualization Relates Classroom Learning to Professional Goals

 As a student pursuing a health care career, you may wonder why you are required to take certain prerequisite courses that seem to have little to do with your professional goals.
-To enter a nursing program, for example, you typically must take algebra, biology, anatomy/physiology 1 and 2, chemistry, microbiology, statistics, psychology, English and nutrition.
+To enter a nursing program, for example, you typically must take algebra, biology, anatomy/physiology 1 and 2, chemistry, microbiology, statistics, psychology and English 101.

-North now offers a way to make learning in these classes more “real” through contextualization, meaning efforts by prerequisite faculty to relate what you learn in the classroom to your professional goals.
+North now offers a way to make learning in these classes more “real” through contextualization, meaning that prerequisite faculty relate what you learn in the classroom to your professional goals.

-Dr. Jessica Pikul, Chemistry 121 instructor at North, has inserted health care examples into her class.
-(Nursing faculty taught her how to set up IV bags for her lab.)
-According to Dr. Pikul, “Knowing where [my students] are going and being able to teach to that [goal] means that I engage my students.
+A Chemistry 121 instructor at North inserted health care examples into her class.
+Nursing faculty taught her how to set up IV bags for her lab.
+According to this instructor, “Knowing where [my students] are going and being able to teach to that [goal] means that I engage my students.
 It’s made me a better instructor.
 Students have said the things they were excited about in class were the connections to their future career.”

 Not all sections of a course are contextualized.
-To find North’s three contextualized classes for Fall Quarter 2016, go into North’s online schedule.
-A designation of “HC” (standing for “Health Contextualize”) indicates the Psychology 100, Biology 160 and English 101 classes that the college will offer as contextualized.
-A preliminary two-year schedule is posted on the website.
-Please note that all of the contextualized courses are offered as evening, evening hybrid, weekend, or online format.
+To find a contextualized class, go into North’s online schedule.
+A designation of “HC” (standing for “Health Contextualize”) indicates a contextualized class.
+A schedule is posted on the website.
+Please note that most of the contextualized courses are offered as evening, evening hybrid, weekend, or online format.

 The Healthcare Prerequisite Pathway is the result of a partnership that includes North Seattle College, the SEIU 1199 Northwest Multi-Employer Training and Education Fund, and hospital employers.
 The State Board for Community and Technical Colleges (SBCTC) Hospital Employees Education and Training (HEET) Program has funded this effort.